Shmaltalk/SubwayGenerator/README.md

 ## On Testing

 Please see the code for descriptions of individual tests.
-Overall, we tested each individual predicate with positive (should pass) and negative (should fail) tests, then inculded some examples to confirm the system works as a whole.
+Overall, we tested each individual predicate with positive (should pass) and negative (should fail) tests, then included some examples to confirm the system works as a whole.